larryv/githooks/README.txt

 This is my collection of Git hooks [1].
 Unlike arq-helpers [2], it has earned its plural moniker.
 (Barely.)

+Here are quick summaries of the hooks.
+Refer to the comments in the source code for more details.

+pre-push-no-WIP
+    Blocks commits whose messages begin with a tag labeling them as works in progress. pre-push-require-sigs
+    Blocks commits that lack a good PGP signature.

+Maybe there will be more one day!
+Reach for the stars.

 ----

 The name of each script begins with "FOO-", where FOO is the name of